Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- The combined points per game average of the two teams, 48.8, is 1.8 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 48.8, is 1.8 points greater than Sunday's over/under.

-- This contest's total is 2.3 points above the 44.7 these two squads combine to allow per game this season.
+- These two squads combine to surrender 44.7 points per game, 2.3 fewer than this contest's over/under.

-- Buccaneers games this season feature an average total of 51.6 points, a number 4.6 points higher than Sunday's over/under.

-- The 44.6 PPG average total in Bears games this season is 2.4 points fewer than this game's over/under.
+- The 47 total in this game is 2.4 points above the 44.6 average total in Bears games this season.

 Buccaneers stats and trends

-- The Buccaneers have been favored by 12.5 points or more once this season and covered the spread.
+- The Buccaneers covered the spread in their only game when favored by 12.5 points or more.

-- Tampa Bay has gone over the point total in 66.7% of its opportunities this year (four times in six games with a set point total).

-- Tampa Bay is 2-3 against the spread and 4-1 overall this season when the team records more than 20.7 points.
+- Tampa Bay is 2-3 against the spread and 4-1 overall this season when the team puts up more than 20.7 points.

-- Tampa Bay is 2-4 against the spread and 5-1 overall when the team totals more than 330.8 yards.
+- When Tampa Bay picks up more than 330.8 yards, the team is 2-4 against the spread and 5-1 overall.

-- This year, the Buccaneers have six turnovers, one fewer than the Bears have takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Bears.